 I’ve fallen into the habit this summer of roasting whatever vegetables we have on hand for dinner, usually with just coconut oil, salt and pepper, sometimes with one or two other spices from the cabinet added in, and then arranging them all on a plate like they’re fancy.

 These potato fritters are a perfect example of that.
-At first glance, they seem elaborate, but when you get down to it, they’re really just local vegetables arranged and barely adorned in a new way.
+At first glance, they seem elaborate, but when you get right down to it, this is really just a platter of seasonal vegetables arranged and just barely adorned in a new way.

-There have been times in my life where I’ve thought that arranging a plate – or picking out an outfit or cleaning the sink or organizing a bookshelf – is a shallow, silly, empty thing to do.
+There have been times in my life where I’ve thought that spending time on arranging a plate – or meticulously picking out an outfit or organizing a bookshelf – is a shallow, silly, empty thing to do.

 And yet somewhere in my soul I think I’ve always also known that you can’t argue with the way it hits you when someone hands you a plate that’s taken obvious time and attention to prepare.

-You can’t pretend you don’t feel a little special when you make the extra effort every once in a while to get dolled up for dinner or to pull out the fancy dishes for a dinner with friends.
+You can’t pretend you don’t feel a little special when you make the extra effort every once in a while to get dolled up for dinner, or to pull out the fancy dishes for a meal with friends.

 There’s something inside me that loves to celebrate and to savor.
-There’s something that delights in an ordinary set of vegetables, piled up together in an unordinary way.
+And this is the same something that delights in an ordinary collection of vegetables, piled up together in an extraordinary way.

-I liked them both but I think I liked the mini fritters best because they crisped up easier and all the way through, creating a sort of hash brown/fried potato base for candy-like roasted squash, fresh and bright cucumber corn salad and an exotic kick of cumin dill yogurt on top.
+I like both versions, but I’ve found it can be easier to get the mini variety to crisp up and cook all the way through.
+Whatever you prefer, both options involve creating a simple hash brown patty base for caramelized roasted squash, fresh and bright cucumber corn salad, and a flavorful drizzle of cumin dill yogurt on top.

-Think of these fritters as four or five mini recipes that get layered together on a plate at the end.
-You start by roasting squash, then boiling corn, then grating potatoes (the most laborious task, and I won’t blame you if you try to find a strong-armed someone to do it for you instead) and straining them over the sink.
+To prepare this dish, you’re actually going to make four mini recipes that all get layered together on a plate for the most perfect presentation.
+You start by roasting squash, boiling corn, and grating potatoes – the most laborious task, and one I won’t blame you for recruiting help via a strong-armed pal or kitchen appliance if need be!

-Oh! and also!
-Feel free to make all the components ahead of time and just layer them before serving.
-The fritters, once layered, won’t taste great a few hours later; but if you keep the yogurt sauce set aside until just before you want to eat, you’ll be golden.
+Feel free to make all of the necessary components ahead of time and layer them together just before serving.
+After assembly, the fritters will start to lose their crispy texture within a few hours.
+But if you keep the vegetable components and the sauce separate until just before you want to eat, you’ll be golden.

 For the Roasted Squash: